 Learning occurs at a rate that varies with individuals.
-It is effective when self-directed with students assuming major responsibility for their own learning practice and evaluation.
+It is effective with students assuming major responsibility for their own learning practice and evaluation while supported by engaged, qualified faculty.

 Adult learners are self-motivated, drawing upon multiple experiences that may not fit traditional learning structures.
+The community is their classroom and provides a rich learning environment.